 Instructions

-- Mix starter, sugar, salt, water and eggs well together in a stand mixer or by hand.
+- Mix starter, sugar, salt, water, and eggs well together in a stand mixer or by hand.
 (I use a Danish dough whisk by hand.)

-- Add whole wheat and the seeds, then add white flour.
+- Add whole wheat flour and all seeds, then add white flour.
 (This dough is going to be a little stickier than my sourdough sandwich bread recipe, because the seeds and whole wheat take time to soak up all the liquid.
 It should still be a nice formed dough, just not as smooth.)

-- Now knead it together 15-20 folds, right there in the bowl, it'll still be a little stickier because the seeds take longer to hydrate, but still a nice workable dough, not sloppy at all.
+- Now knead it together 15-20 folds, right there in the bowl.
+It'll still be a little stickier because the seeds take longer to hydrate, but still a nice workable dough, not sloppy at all.

 - Now, choose your path for first rise depending on your schedule and weather.
 Warmth speeds up sourdough, cold slows it.
 This is all on counter unless specified.